pedroedues/pedroedues/README.md

 ![](https://komarev.com/ghpvc/?username=pedroedues&color=006bed)

 <h1> Hey,</h1>
-<p> I'm an engineering student and I've been improving my programming skills since the 2019.
+<p> I'm an engineering student and I've been improving my programming skills since 2019.
 I'm facinated by technology and entrepreneurship.
 I belive in the power of software development and I'm certain that coding will keep changing de world.  </p>
-<h3> About me</h3>
+<h3> About me:</h3>

 - 🤔 &nbsp; Exploring new tools and technologies to develop software and solve problems.
 - 🎓 &nbsp; Studying **Control Engineering and Automation** at <a href="http://szn.ifsp.edu.br/portal2/">IFSP - Campus Suzano</a>.
 - 🌱 &nbsp; Learning more about full stack development.

-<h3>:rocket:&nbsp;My Skills </h3>
+<h3>:rocket:&nbsp;My Skills: </h3>
 <h4>Data and Applications</h4>

   ![C](https://img.shields.io/badge/-C-333333?style=flat&logo=C&logoColor=00599C)